 Connect with a specialist who can confirm your stage and create a treatment plan for you or a loved one.Get Help Now

-There are three staging systems for evaluating how far pleural mesothelioma has spread, and they use somewhat different definitions for stage 1.
+There are three staging systems for evaluating how far pleural mesothelioma has spread.
+They use somewhat different definitions for stage 1.
 The TNM system is the most commonly used.

 Patients who undergo multimodal therapy may live years beyond the average mesothelioma prognosis.